asilgumus/Haber-Akisi/README.md

-NewsFlow - Dynamic News & Blogging Platform
+Haber Akışı - Dynamic News & Blogging Platform

 A modern web application built with Flask that allows users to browse, search, and filter news articles (blogs).
 Admins can manage content through a secure dashboard, while users can interact with posts via likes and contact forms.